Volkswagen hires Porsche's Steiner as compliance commissioner

-(Reuters) - Volkswagen AG’s (VOWG_p.DE) American unit has appointed Michael Stenier, Porsche’s head of total vehicle development and quality, as compliance commissioner.
+Nov 18 (Reuters) - Volkswagen AG’s American unit has appointed Michael Stenier, Porsche’s head of total vehicle development and quality, as compliance commissioner.

 Volkswagen is grappling with the biggest business crisis in its 78-year history after admitting in September that it cheated U.S. emissions tests on diesel vehicles.
 The company later said it also understated fuel usage in some cars.

-Steiner will report to Volkswagen Chief Executive Matthias Müller, Volkswagen Group of America Inc [VOWGA.UL] said on Wednesday.
+Steiner will report to Volkswagen Chief Executive Matthias Müller, Volkswagen Group of America Inc said on Wednesday.
+(Reporting by Manish Parashar in Bengaluru; Editing by Don Sebastian)